Hypertrophic Cardiomyopathy (Heart Disease Due to Thickening of the Heart Muscle) in Dogs

 Diagnosis

-In addition, chest X-rays can be taken to detect signs of fluid accumulation or changes in heart size.
+In addition, chest X-rays may be taken to detect signs of fluid buildup or changes in heart size.
 An ECG (electrocardiogram)An electrocardiogram is a recording of the electrical activity of the heart over time.
 It is used to diagnose cardiac arrhythmia, damage to the heart muscle, and other heart problems. can be used to identify Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
 Arrhythmias can be harmless or a sign of serious heart problems..

 Therapy